 Lakes Bird Club members help in bi-annual CWAC (Coordinated Waterbird Avifaunal Counts) on the Knysna Lagoon and Sewerage Ponds and in August 2009 the Club initiated what will be, an ongoing CWAC count at Voelvlei.

 Since January 2006 an average of 6 members assist Cape Nature Rangers in CAR (Coordinated Avifaunal Road-counts) in the Uniondale precinct in January and July.
-This is the count of the large terrestrial birds such as the cranes, herons, storks, korhaans and bustards.
+This is the count of the large terrestrial birds such as the cranes, herons, storks, korhaans, bustards and raptors.
 The CAR survey teams drive along 3 farm road routes for an average distance of 50 kms.

 In 2012 members assisted Cape Nature with CWAC at Voëlvlei because Windfarms are being planned for the area and around Mosgas (now Petro SA.) and an EIA (Environmental Impact Assessment) is necessary.

-The Lakes Bird Club is represented on the Knysna Environmental Forum and (FROGH) Friends of the George Heronry and interacts with WESSA (The Wildlife and Environment Society of South Africa).
+The Lakes Bird Club is represented on the Knysna Environmental Forum and Estuary Forums for Knysna, Goukamma and Hartenbos and interacts with WESSA (The Wildlife and Environment Society of South Africa).
 They have registered as Interested & Affected Parties for developments in the area.
 This encouraged them to take part in a march in 2005 against the Lakes Eco Golf Resort on the north western side of the Swartvlei Lake that was finally quashed by the Provincial authorities.

-A calender of events is posted/emailed out to members approximately every 6 months.
+A calendar of events is posted/emailed out to members approximately every 6 months.
 Activities alternate between informative indoor lectures (particularly in winter) and practical field outings.

 Most indoor meetings are held at the St Francis Community Church in Swallow Street, Sedgefield and have included diverse renditions such as Sue’s Swain's slide show and talk on Biomimicry, and Carol Walton’s presentation of her life and current work at the South African Penguin Rehabilitation Centre.
 These worthwhile indoor events are always well attended.